ReScience/ReScience-submission/article/RNH_AR_EG_SSTJ_ETP_MMC-2016.md

 free water contamination DTI model.
 All implementations are made in Python for its compatibility with the previously optimized functions freely available at the software package Diffusion Imaging in Python ([Dipy](http://dipy.org),  [@Garyfallidis2014-zo]).
+In addition to some methodological improvements done to increase the model fitting robustness, here the fitting evaluation previously performed by Hoy et al. (2014) is also replicated [@Hoy2014-lk,].
+Finally, the optimal acquisition parameter sets for fitting the free water elimination DTI model is re-accessed.

 # Methods